xyluz/problogger/README.md

 ## Unit Tests

-CakePHP comes with a web interface for run and analysing tests, visit localhost/problogger/test.php (or your domain/test.php)
+CakePHP comes with a web interface for running and analysing tests, visit localhost/problogger/test.php (or your domain/test.php)

 problogger has Overall test coverage of 68.29%.